 We use cotton in many of our products, from sofas and cushions to bed linen and mattresses.
-It is a soft, durable and renewable fibre that breathes and is good at absorbing moisture.
+It is a soft, durable and renewable fiber that breathes and is good at absorbing moisture.
 All these great qualities make cotton one of our most important materials, but it isn’t without its challenges, much having to do with conventional farming methods that negatively impact the environment and poor working conditions for farmers.
 With our size and production volumes, we want to drive change in the cotton industry.
-By only using recycled cotton or cotton from more sustainable sources, working with partnerships and initiatives on the ground and prioritising compliance, we believe that we can make a positive impact in the world of cotton.
+By only using recycled cotton or cotton from more sustainable sources, working with partnerships and initiatives on the ground and prioritizing compliance, we believe that we can make a positive impact in the world of cotton.

 Sara has a background as a clothes designer, so she knows first hand how difficult it is to create something that fits most body types.
 She and the development team thought, why not ask the factory workers at our suppliers for help?
 It would be an opportunity to see how people use bathrobes, and how they fit all the different shapes and sizes we come in.
 “With slightly blushing cheeks and some giggles, they paraded on the factory floor and tried out different prototypes.
 Some of them were outspoken and voiced their opinions, others were a bit shy,” says Sara.